 JPG/JPEG is the most common image format used on the web.
 This format uses lossy compression, so there is always a certain degree of quality loss associated with it.
 JPG images are small in size and typically used for photos where you need a wide range of colors.
 However, they are not the best choice for logos or icons as compression makes them look pixelated.

 PNG format uses lossless compression.
-A benefit of using PNG images is that, unlike JPG, they support transparency.
-For this reason, they are commonly preferred over JPG.
+The main advantage of PNG images is that, unlike JPG, they support transparency.
 Another great way to use PNGs is for screenshots when you usually only need a small range of colors.
 However, this image format is not recommended for photos as it will create a much larger file size compared to JPG.

 WebP is a relatively new image format that provides a superior lossless and lossy compression.
 It creates much smaller file sizes than PNG or JPG, but it is not compatible with all browsers.
-If you choose to use this format, you should use some kind of fallback images for browsers that do not support WebP format, mainly Safari and Internet Explorer.
+If you choose to use this format, you should use alternative – fallback – images for browsers that do not support WebP format, mainly Safari and Internet Explorer.

 SVG is a vector image format.
 The main advantage of using vector images is that they always stay sharp no matter how much you resize them.
 They are also much smaller compared to raster images.
 We commonly use SVG for logos and icons.